joelgrus/dspatbot/README.md

-# DSPatbot
+# DSPatbot - a DSPy chatbot

 Just playing with how to make a multi-turn chatbot using DSPy.
+I couldn't find any simple examples.
 It uses `dspy.ReAct` in an infinite loop and maintains a history per "session_id".

 ```